What We Do

 Daniel Tilley is a staff attorney with the ACLU of Florida whose work focuses primarily on the LGBTQ community.
 Among his other work, he served as lead counsel in the ACLU’s federal-court litigation that, as part of a pair of consolidated cases and a team of lawyers, brought marriage equality to Florida in January 2015.
 More recently, he has focused on assisting transgender individuals in receiving adequate healthcare in confinement settings (prisons, jails, and civil commitment).

 Maxwelle Sokol is an attorney licensed to practice in Washington D.C. and Virginia.
-A career long litigator, she has significant experience in the areas of civil rights, employment law, and catastrophic injury.
-She argued the appeal and co-wrote all briefs in Sims v.
-Labowitz, 885 F.3d 254 (4th Cir.
-2018), a precedential police misconduct case relating to minors’ right of privacy.
+She started her practice in employment law and civil rights litigation, and argued the appeal and co-wrote all briefs in Sims v.
+Labowitz, 885 F. 3d 254 (4th Cir.
+2018), a precedential police misconduct case regarding minors’ right of privacy.
 She currently advises on U.S. data privacy law in Hamburg, Germany.
 A native to Los Angeles, she earned her B.A. in philosophy from Loyola Marymount University and her J.D. from the University of Texas School of Law.

 Prospective Writers & Researchers